A day in the life of a Legal Officer - Adult Legal Team

 Due to their disabilities, both Johnnie and Lucy have difficulties expressing themselves.
 Both experience frustration with each other’s communication style, and this can often lead to verbal altercations.
 As there is a Domestic Violence Order (DVO) in place between them, these altercations can result in Johnnie breaching his DVO, which is what has led to his most recent arrest.

-I head down to court to explain the situation, however bail is refused for Johnnie, who lives in a level three accredited residential services hostel and has seven hours of disability support a week.
+I head down to court to explain the situation, however bail is refused for Johnnie, who lives in a level three accredited residential service and has seven hours of disability support a week.
 When I talk to Johnnie in the watch-house after the hearing, he has a black eye.
 Johnnie says that he has been assaulted in custody.
 Johnnie also discloses to me that he has been raped.
 I go back to my desk to make phone calls to Prison Mental Health and to the General Manager of the prison to raise my concerns about Johnnie’s immediate safety, and to help ensure that all appropriate action is taken.

 I also arrange to speak with Johnnie’s Guardian in OPG’s general Guardianship division so we can formulate a strategy to advocate for better support and more appropriate accommodation for Johnnie.
 An increase in support and accessing more stable accommodation may help Johnnie to make a successful bail application and be released from custody as well as getting the support he needs to keep Lucy safe and have the best possible chance of a stable relationship with Lucy and their child.